Coolbylaki/FrontendMentor-AdviceGen/README.md

 - Flexbox
 - Mobile-first workflow
 - [React](https://reactjs.org/) - JS library
+- NProgress bar

 ### What I learned:

-This project was on easier side, and was used mainly to reinforce my Tailwind, and to practice it more.
+This project was on easier side, and was used mainly to reinforce my Tailwind, and to practice it more, and I can't forget NProgress bar is something new to me which I will use in future as well.

 ### Continued development